 In 2024, BMW M Motorsport will be back in the FIA World Endurance Championship with the BMW M Hybrid V8.
 This also means a return to the 24 Hours of Le Mans, where BMW Motorsport will challenge for overall victory for the first time since 1999.

 For decades, another important pillar alongside the works projects has been customer racing.
 BMW M Motorsport offers countless private drivers and teams around the world, an extensive range of race cars.
 Leading the way there is the BMW M4 GT3, which has been run by both works and customer teams in the most prestigious international GT3 championships since 2022 and won races and titles in its debut season.

 GT PROGRAM TEAM STRUCTURE

-The Sporting Director Pierre Dieudonné is Master of Science (Mechanical Engineering) – 20 years as pro racing driver (1970-1991) – over 25 years in motorsport managing roles and as sporting director (mainly with ORECA and WRT).
-Career highlights are FIA European Touring Car champion (1976 – BMW 3.0 CSL), Winner 24 Hours of Spa (1981 – Mazda RX-7), 4 class wins and 6 top-10 places at the 24 Hours of Le Mans (BMW 3.0 CSL, Ferrari 512BB and Group C Mazdas).
+Career highlights are FIA European Touring Car champion (1976 – BMW 3.0 CSL), Winner of the 24 Hours of Spa (1981 – Mazda RX-7), four class wins and six top-10 places at the 24 Hours of Le Mans (BMW 3.0 CSL, Ferrari 512BB and Group C Mazdas).